British Military Medals Guide Miniature Medals

 For example a Full Size Queens South Africa medals with 2 bars/ clasp used to cost around £45.00 and now would set you back double if not more than that in todays market and a Contemporary Miniature version would be a bargain at this price.

-Miniature Medals are becoming very popular and although all look the same there are many different versions which we will try to explain -
+Miniature Medals are becoming very popular and although they may all look the same there are many different versions which we will try to explain -

-MOD Approved Miniature medals - Are made by suppliers who either hold a royal warrant or have a license to sell to businesses and the armed forces and have been through very strict Ministry of Defence (M.O.D) examiniations to keep the highest standards and quality through various in depth stages and processes.
+MOD Approved Miniature medals - These are made and produced by suppliers who either hold a royal warrant or have a license to sell to and supply The Armed Forces and businesss wihich have been through very strict Ministry of Defence (M.O.D) examiniations to keep the highest standards and quality through various in depth stages and processes.
 This means that every medal is almost identical and the same as the first produced.
+THESE ARE ONLY MADE IN THE UK.

-Contemporary Miniature Medals - These miniatures are normally aged and produced in less quantities than modern day miniature medals and to some their value is higher than current manufactured medals and in many cases found in sets rather than singles.
+Contemporary Miniature Medals - These miniatures are normally aged and produced in less quantities than modern day miniature medals and their value in most cases is higher than current manufactured medals and in many cases found in sets rather than singles.
+These are a lot rarer and harder to find with less coming onto the markets.

 The grey area with contemporary medals is that they are normally not stamped and dont come with paperwork unless they are with a full size set making them hard to confirm if authentic.
 Many internet websites and online dealers have experience to help you through the minefield and can be trusted to guide you and points to look out for.